jasonmossing15/Lab8/Readme.md

 # Lab 8 - The Maze

 This library deals with the running the ECE382 Robot through a maze.
+Also in order to add difficulty and character I put a speaker to make the robot "DJ Roomba".

 ## Concepts Needed